WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 [Postgres's `COPY` command](https://www.postgresql.org/docs/current/sql-copy.html).
 Parquet file types are not supported in Postgres for this type of export by default.
-Similarly to the previous alternative, any post-processing into parquet would require EC2 usage, so we abandoned this approach.
+Similarly to the previous alternative, any post-processing into parquet would require EC2 usage, so we are not pursuing this approach.

 ### AWS Glue